 The new early Break o' Day tomato was produced in the Division

 of Horticultural Crops and Diseases of the Bureau of Plant Industry,

 United States Department of Agriculture.
 It originated from a

 I was really surprised at how productive and uniform the fruit was.
-The plant habit remained mid-height between two and three feet.
+The plant habit remained mid-height, between two and three feet.
 Mid-sized slicer.
-Grown at Invincible Summer Farms.